openobserve/openobserve-docs/docs/docs/user-guide/functions/index.md

 . # return record
 ```

-The function results is record as below :
+The function outputs the record below:
 ```json
 {
   "_timestamp": 1683097426943815,